-Start-up Ultra Sigma and click LAN .
+Start-up Ultra Sigma and click LAN.
 Then, click Search in

 the pop-up window and the software starts searching for the analyzer resources connected to LAN.
 When a LAN resource is found, its name will be displayed in the resource box on the right side of the panel.
-Select the desired resource and click Control to add the resource.
+Select the desired resource and click to add the resource.
+As shown in the figures below.